clabby/sparse-arr-lib/README.md

 This array contains the canonical indicies of the deleted elements.

 If the subarray of deleted elements contains any values when a call to `store`, `push`, or `get` is made, a binary search will be performed over the array in order to find the nearest offset that is less than or equal to the supplied relative index.
+This offset will be added to the relative index in order to retrieve the canonical index.

 ### Current limitations:
 - Elements must be deleted linearly and in continuously ascending order. (i.e., one cannot delete index `5` and then `3`).
 This is due to the fact that the deleted elements subarray must be sorted for the binary search to work properly.